george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

 # YouTube Publish Setup

 One-time setup to let the API publish calendar events as scheduled YouTube live broadcasts.
-The result is three secret values that go in backend configuration:
+The result is three values for one channel that go in backend configuration under a chosen reference name: `YouTubeChannels:{reference}:ClientId`, `YouTubeChannels:{reference}:ClientSecret`, and `YouTubeChannels:{reference}:RefreshToken`.
+The `{reference}` name is what a YouTube platform stores as its non-secret `publishSettings.credentials` value.
-`YouTube:ClientId`, `YouTube:ClientSecret`, and `YouTube:RefreshToken`.
-See
-[`../configuration.md`](../configuration.md) for how the API consumes them.
+See [`../configuration.md`](../configuration.md) for how the API consumes them and [`../http/platforms.md`](../http/platforms.md) for the platform and publish contract.

 This is a proof-of-concept integration.
-The credentials are static and shared: every publish acts on the single YouTube channel that minted the refresh token, regardless of which user is signed in to YTSkedy.
+The credentials are static and shared: every publish through a platform acts on the single YouTube channel that minted that channel's refresh token, regardless of which user is signed in to YTSkedy.
 A per-user Google OAuth flow is deferred.
+You can configure more than one channel by repeating this runbook with a different reference name.
 Do not commit any value produced here.

 ## Prerequisites